wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/3-what-is-modern-excel.md

 ## Ecosystem: Overlap
 The important point of this slide is to show that Modern Excel and Power BI share many features but produce different visuals.
-This review will lower your students fears and resistance to Power BI as a new and unknown product.
+This review will lower your student's fears and resistance to the new and unknown Power BI.

 ![Modern Excel and Power BI: Same brains, different visuals](../media/daily-benefits.png)